 Although Ms. Kendzior was only one year from completing her degree, the Naval Academy decided that Ms. Kendzior’s mental health issues caused by the rapes precluded her from becoming a commissioned officer.
 Only the intervention of Ms. Kendzior’s parents and Congressman prevented the Academy from wrongly incarcerating her at a mental health facility.

+She was forced to leave the Academy without being permitted to graduate.
+The lawsuit maintains that Robert Gates and his co-defendants are directly responsible for the atmosphere in the US military and at the academies that allows these assaults and rapes to flourish and go unpunished.
+You know what I wonder, though?
+Why didn’t these two fairly intelligent, capable women understand that they were putting themselves at risk of being raped?
+It’s not okay to rape people.
+Furthermore, you can’t make anyone rape you.
+Rapists are responsible for the crimes they commit.
+But assuming you can take them at their word, why the Hell do so many women walk blindly into these rape scenarios?
 Nobody has a right to rape you.
 But you are responsible for your own safety and well-being.
 Not the Secretary of Defense.
 Not the head of the military academy.
 Not your Academy counselor.
 You are.
 If you can’t tell when you’re being set up for a possible sexual assault, then maybe there are certain environments you don’t need to be in, period.